bandlor/Colabspace/README.md

 # README

 ## How to Run
-1. run `gem install dip`
+1. Run `gem install dip`.
-2. run `dip provision` in root project folder, it setups project and run start server
+2. In the root project folder, run `dip provision`.
+This sets up the project and starts the server.
-   - run `dip rails s` to run container
+   - Run dip rails s to start the container.
-3. go to `localhost:3000/users`, create new user and add image
+3. Go to `localhost:3000/users`, create a new user, and add an image.

 ## Configs